-- Place half of the mixture in the graham cracker crust.
+- Using a spatula, gently fold in the whipped topping.
+Place half of the mixture in the graham cracker crust.
 Use a spatula to spread it evenly.
-Lightly drizzle half of the caramel over the top.

-- Pour the remaining whipped cream mixture over the top (about ½ cup of the mixture may not fit in the crust—just leave any mixture that doesn’t fit in the bowl).
+- Lightly drizzle half of the caramel over the top.
+Pour the remaining whipped cream mixture over the top (about ½ cup of the mixture may not fit in the crust—just leave any mixture that doesn’t fit in the bowl).
 Use a spatula to spread it evenly.
-Drizzle with the remaining caramel.

 - If desired, put a few toothpicks in the pie and cover the toothpicks with plastic wrap.
 Putting plastic wrap directly onto the pie will mess up the caramel drizzle.